aozaki-kuro/archive-guide/README.md

 You can also wait for _30 minutes to serveral hours_ (depending on the length of the stream), when you see the comments and superchats are back, that means the archive has been encoded.
 At this point you can use `youtube-dl` along with `aria2` to download much faster in 5~10 threads enabled.

 Also, if the stream is **longer than 2 hours** and you didn't started recording it from the beginning, `youtube-dl` can just download the **last 2 hours' part** as soon as the stream ended.
 You have to wait until the whole archive finished encoding, then you can grab a intact archive.

-## 🤧 Issues

-If you have any questions, please write it in the [Issues](https://github.com/aozaki-kuro/archive-guide/issues), I'll answer if I can.